 Meanwhile, alongside the track dismayed travellers having been forced into the surrounding trees by a pride of hungry-looking lion, watched helplessly as their train steamed away into the night.
 The sympathetic railway management eventually placed permanent ladders against the trees for the convenience of passengers threatened by prowling predators!
 Today Selati Camp is furnished with memorabilia relating to the pioneer magic of the railway era.

 In 1979, the present Sabi Sabi company was formed.
 During the 1980’s and 1990’s, the owners purchased three portions of the farm ‘Shaws’, on which Selati Camp and Bush Lodge were built.
-This was done with great foresight as the land was bought during the turbulent apartheid era, when the country’s future direction was uncertain.

 Subsequently, after purchase of the beautiful farm, ‘Lisbon’, Earth Lodge was constructed.
 Over the years, assisted by a dedicated staff of approximately two hundred, Sabi Sabi has preserved a wonderful piece of Africa.